Skip to content

 export const orderWorkflow = declareWorkflow({

-workflowName: 'processOrder',
+workflowName: "processOrder",

 contract: orderContract,

-implementation: async (context, input) => {
+implementation: async ({ executeChildWorkflow }, input) => {

 // Process payment in same contract

-const paymentResult = await context.executeChildWorkflow(
+const paymentResult = await executeChildWorkflow(orderContract, "processPayment", {

 workflowId: `payment-${input.orderId}`,

-args: { amount: input.total }
+args: { amount: input.total },

 if (paymentResult.isError()) {

-return { status: 'failed', reason: 'payment' };
+return { status: "failed", reason: "payment" };

 }